-- A. Sod shall be 100 percent Kentucky Blue Grass or of the type to match existing lawn areas. - B. The sod shall be grown on agricultural land that is cultivated specifically for turf sod.
+9. Sod.
+Sod shall be 100 percent Kentucky Blue Grass or of the type to match existing lawn areas .

+The sod shall be grown on agricultural land that is cultivated specifically for turf sod.
 The sod shall be free of weeds, diseases, nematodes, and insects.
 All sod shall be mature and not less than 10 months old.
 All sod shall be machine cut to a uniform thickness of 5/8-inch or more, excluding top growth and thatch.
+The seed mixture must be approved by the City Engineer prior to use on this project.

-2.10 Soil Conditioners
+10. Soil Conditioners.
 Soil conditions shall be manufactured from composted sewage sludge, amended with organic and inorganic materials.
 They shall be as manufactured by EKO Systems, Inc. of Lewiston, Idaho, or equal.

-2.11 Erosion Control Matting
+11. Erosion Control Matting.
 Erosion control matting shall be seed and curlex blanket as supplied by American Excelsior Co., of Yakima, Washington, or approved equal.